Bon Bon Station Reserve is a former sheep property in the Stony Plains and Gawler Bioregions of South Australia.

 The major weed threat is from invasive Buffel Grass introduced from Africa, which out-competes native species and can increase the frequency and intensity of fire.

 Through a partnership with South Australian Government agencies all 65km of the Stuart Highway passing through Bon Bon is treated.
 We’ve also treated many kilometres along tracks and creek lines.

 Our fire strategy aims to limit the risk of landscape-size wildfires and limit areas affected should one occur.
 Our fire plan identifies a series of graded fuel breaks through the more flammable areas.

 Erosion has been identified using historical information and aerial surveys.
 One of the areas in need of significant repair works was the Old Stuart Highway south of the homestead.

 Bon Bon became one of two pilot properties for the Ecosystem Management Understanding (EMU) Pilot Project in the South Australian rangelands.
 This work was funded by the South Australian Arid Lands NRM Board through its Commonwealth funded Waters Programme.

-Our ecologist, Dr Graeme Finlayson, manages annual surveys of vegetation structure, soil surface, photo point and bird monitoring.
-Every five years an ecological outcomes performance report and scorecard is produced.
+Our ecologist, Dr Graeme Finlayson, manages annual surveys of vegetation structure, soil surface, photo point, small vertebrates and bird monitoring.

 History and cultural values

 The Antakirinja Matu-Yankunytjatjara people are the Traditional Owners of Bon Bon.
 We’re working together to survey and protect culturally significant sites and develop an Indigenous Land Use Agreement to define our ongoing relationship.

 The buildings and infrastructure on reserve reflect Bon Bon's 130-year history as a sheep station when it was home to a large community including station managers, overseers, stockmen and Aboriginal families.

 Bon Bon Station was originally part of the Mount Eba Station lease taken up by T.P.
 Gourlay in 1902.
 It's named after Bon Bon Billa Well – a dependable water supply in the early days.
 Bon Bon Billa is understood to mean 'bellbird' (likely derived from the local Aboriginal language according to 'Kingoonya a Way of Life' by Robert J. Munro).